Excellence in applied business research

 Through the integration of these technologies, the CAB Lab presents a unique opportunity for researchers interested in the cognitive and behavioral foundations of business theory and practice.

-The end result is a valuable resource for investigating entrepreneurial insight, how managers address complex and ill-defined strategic problems, how emotions influence knowledge search and recombination, and cognitive biases in investment decision making, for example.
+The end result is a valuable resource for investigating entrepreneurial insight, how managers address complex and ill-defined strategic problems, how emotions influence knowledge search and recombination, and cognitive biases in investment decision making, among other areas.

 Dedication